IanFletcher1Spatial/strigo-lab-exercises/7-take-a-tour-of-the-fme-server-web-interface/exercise.md

 #### 1\.
 Open the FME Server Web Interface

-You can open the FME Server Web User Interface in a couple of different ways:
+On your training machine, you can open the FME Server Web User Interface in a couple of different ways:

--   Type in http://localhost as a URL in a browser window
+-   Type in `http://localhost` as a URL in a browser window
--   Or, type in http://FMETraining as a URL in a browser window
+-   Or, type in `http://FMETraining` as a URL in a browser window
 -   Or, access it from the Windows Start menu.
 Find FME Server in the Programs list and click on Web User Interface

 #### 2\.
 Log In